 (1) A long-stay tenant under a site-only agreement is entitled to rescind the agreement —

-(a) at any time within 5 working days after the date of the agreement; or
+(a) if the park operator has complied with section 11(2) — at any time within 5 working days after the date of the agreement; or

-(b) if the park operator does not comply with section 11(1) within the time specified in that subsection but does provide the documents required under that section — at any time within 10 working days after the day on which the documents required under that section are given to the tenant.
+(b) if the park operator has not complied with section 11(2) within the time specified in that subsection but has given the tenant the documents required under that section — at any time within 10 working days after the day on which the documents required under that section are given to the tenant; or

+(c) if the park operator has not complied with section 11(2) — at any time.

-(2) A person is not entitled to rescind a long-stay agreement under this section after taking up occupation of the agreed premises.
+(2) However, a long-stay tenant is not entitled to rescind a long-stay agreement under this section after taking up occupation of the agreed premises.

+[Section 18 amended: No. 28 of 2020 s.
+19.]

 19. Recovery of amounts paid under a mistake of law or fact

 (1) A party to a long-stay agreement is entitled to recover an amount paid to the other party under a mistake of law or fact relating to the agreement.